AndreuJove/website_analysis/README.md

 - 3) Run the command:
         $ git clone https://github.com/AndreuJove/website_analysis.
 - 4) Taking for granted that you have Python installed in your computer.
 If not go to: https://www.python.org/downloads/.
-- 5) Once you have Python, install requirements.txt:
+- 5) Once you have Python, install requirements.txt:\n
         $ pip3 install -r requirements.txt
 - 5) Finally run the following command.
 Input percentage to separate static websites (no use of JS) and dynamic websites can be changed, the recommendation is 0-4.
         $ python3 main.py -input_percentage 4